technicat/learngodot/chapter8/README.md

 ### Detecting Input

-We can check for input by creating a script that implement the _input callback.
-Here we create a new script, name it pause.gd, attach it to the root scene node, and in the _input callback check if the input named ui_cancel in the input map is activated.
+We can check for input by creating a script that implement the **_input** callback.
+Here we create a new script, name it pause.gd, attach it to the root scene node, and in the _input callback check if the action named *ui_cancel* in the input map is activated.

 ```gdscript
 extends Spatial